Brainsware/bacon-site/Views/Articles/getting-started.markdown

 % composer create-project brainsware/bacon-dist CatBlog
 ```

-> **Note:** bacon-dist is used here as bacon itself is only published as a library and would require you to set up a project on your own.
+> **Note:** `brainsware/bacon-dist` is used here as `brainsware/bacon` itself is only published as a library and would require you to set up a project on your own.

 This will download all the necessary software, and create all important directories and sample configuration files for your new cat blog.